dayu11/MI_with_DA/README.md

-# Code for AAAI2021 paper "How Does Data Augmentation Affect Privacy"
+# Code for AAAI2021 paper "How Does Data Augmentation Affect Privacy in Machine Learning?"

 ## Dependency